 WHAT IS EDAM?

 Once long ago, a semi-hard, sharp tasting farmhouse cheese was all the rage.
 But today Edam is an industrial cheese.
 Cannonball-shaped, this semi-hard cow’s milk cheese has a mildly spicy flavor and less rubbery texture then cheap gouda.
 The red wax is only for exports.
-Back home in the Netherlands they sell the same cheese costed in yellow wax.
+Back home in the Netherlands they sell the same cheese coated in yellow wax.

 WHERE IS EDAM MADE?